‘Won’t give tickets to Muslims as they don’t believe in us’, says Karnataka BJP leader

 The BJP will field its candidates in all the 28 Lok Sabha constituencies in Karnataka.

 This is not the first time that Eshwarappa, a member of the Kuruba backward caste, has made a controversial statement against Muslims.
-He had alleged in January last year that Muslims who are with the Congress "are killers", while those linked with the Bharatiya Janata Party are "good Muslims".
+He had alleged in January last year that Muslims who are with the Congress "are killers", while those linked with the BJP are "good Muslims".

 "Muslims who have killed 22 RSS and BJP activists are with the Congress and those who are good Muslims are with the BJP.
 Muslims who are killers are with the Congress," he had said.